We take a look at what you can expect from the mile long light up trail at Christmas at Cowdray

-Christmas at Cowdray: See what you can expect at the light up trail
+Christmas at Cowdray: What you can expect at the light up trail

 A tunnel of light, star drop woods and a enchanted forest are just some of the things you can expect from Christmas at Cowdray.